 "All clear, no targets."
 A loud gunshot over the net, echoed a second later through the window.
 "Not any more, anyway.
-Over," the SEAL added, seemingly as an afterthought.
+Over," the SEAL added as an afterthought.

 "Sierra, same here."
 Gibbs' voice.

 "Gatehouse clear.
-Blackbeard has entered the compound.
+Trident has entered the compound.
 We are about half-way up the drive, clearing the warehouses.
 No contact yet, seems empty.
 ETA to the house is two minutes, over."

 "Whiplash, ETA to extraction point?"